DZakh/rescript-schema/README.md

 Parses data using the transformation logic that is built-in to the struct.
 Has multiple modes:
 - `S.Safe` (default) - In this mode **rescript-struct** will check that provided data is valid.
 - `S.Unsafe` - In this mode all checks and refinements are ignored and only transformation logic is applied.
+It's ~1.4 times faster than `Safe` mode.

 #### **`S.serializeWith`**